The 7 Best Moraine Lake Hikes

 • Best Hotel Option – While expensive, staying at the Moraine Lake Lodge will give you all the time you want at this spectacular Banff lake.

 • Best Tour to Moraine LakeRadventures offers a tour with stops at both Moraine Lake and Lake Louise.
 Visits to Moraine Lake will be at sunrise and you’ll still see Lake Louise before the crowds.
 It’s a 7 hour tour that also includes time for breakfast.
+(Get a 5% discount on this tour)

-A Roam bus leaves the Moraine Lake parking lot in Banff National Park
+A Roam bus leaves the Moraine Lake parking lot in Banff National Park.

 Seasonal Closure of Moraine Lake Road